nats-io/nats-server/README.md

   listen: 127.0.0.1:4248
 }
 ```

-and start the server like this:
+And start the server like this:

 ```
 gnatsd -config ./seed.conf -D
 ```

 This will produce an output similar to:

 ```
 [75653] 2016/04/26 15:14:47.339321 [INF] Listening for route connections on 127.0.0.1:4248
 [75653] 2016/04/26 15:14:47.340787 [INF] Listening for client connections on 127.0.0.1:4222